 - Summary – a short one or two-liner about the document once I’ve read it so I can quickly search for it later

 To add properties, click on the + symbol on the top right of the table.
-For a full list and explanation of each of the property types, check out Notion’s full database properties list.
+For a full list and explanation of each property type, check out Notion’s full database properties list.

-With the database information populated, let’s now move on to how you can use this data.
+With the database information populated, let’s move on to how to use this data.

 Editing Records In A Notion Database

-Each of the rows we have created in the example above is a Notion page.
-What this means is that you can open each row/record and populate it with information just like any other Notion page.
+Each row we have created in the example above is a Notion page.
+This means you can open each row/record and populate it with information like any other Notion page.

 - Hover over the record and click on “Open in side peek”

-- On each page, you can see all the properties listed at the top.
-If you go to the Page Menu (…) and click on Customize page you can choose to “Always show”, “Hide when empty” or “Always hide” certain fields.
+- You can see all the properties listed at the top of each page.
+If you go to the Page Menu (…) and click on the Customize page, you can choose to “Always show,” “Hide when empty,” or “Always hide” certain fields.

-- In the body, you are free to add text, images, or even links to Notion databases.
+- You can add text, images, or even links to Notion databases in the body.

 How Do Notion Pages And Databases Work Together

-Now that we’ve created a Notion database, let’s go through how you can start incorporating this across the rest of your workspace.
+Now that we’ve created a Notion database, let’s explore how to incorporate this across your workspace.

 As we went through above, we turned a new page into a database.
-You may also recall from the Starting Out With Notion lesson that you can just start typing on a new page and it will turn into a page.
-As you can see, a page can either be a page or a database.
+You may also recall from the Starting Out With Notion lesson that you can just start typing on a new page, which will turn into a page.
+As you can see, a page can be a page or a database.

 Since we chose the database option, that’s all you can have on the page – we have created a full-page database.
 However, if you choose a page, you can have multiple databases embedded in that page.
 There are a couple of ways of doing this.